 Greece, poisonous and Venomous Spiders, Snakes and Insects, & in the sea.

 Venomous snakes and poisonous spiders in Greece

 Venomous snakes, poisonous spiders, biting insects, and dangerous animals in Greece can turn an adventure vacation into the vacation from hell.
-Greece is an astoundingly beautiful country, but there are dangers that can lurk in dark corners, on the beach, or near the home and are not in the glossy brochures.
+Greece is an astoundingly beautiful country, but there are occasionally some dangers that can lurk in dark corners, on the beach, or near the home and are not in the glossy brochures.

 Greece has many different spiders, but none are venomous or poisonous.
 Spiders in Greece are typically small and not dangerous.
 They are usually found in the wooded and rural areas as well as the odd one in the hotel room.

 BUT....
 There are 23 types of snake found on the Islands of Greece.

 Most of the Greek snakes are harmless, but they will bite a person if they feel threatened.
 Usually tourists will inadvertently step on a snake and this is when the snake will retaliate.
 Summer is the worst time for tourists whom are afraid of snakes as breeding and basking snakes are abundant.

 Summer is breeding season, and if a mother snake with newborn baby snakes is approached, she will defend her litter vigorously.
 Deep sea fishing trips and scuba diving trips can be arranged in Greece, but wary of sea snakes.

 The Ohia snake is also referred to as the Adder snake and is classed as a venomous viper.
 This is the only venomous snake in Greece.
 Growing to between 2 - 3 feet ( 60 - 90 cm ) long, this snake was responsible for a five year old boys death in Britain in 1985 and a woman in Germany in 2004.

 This viper is a common viper snake and is not an endangered species.
 The people of Greece think that any good snake is a dead snake.
 They can be seen swerving their cars from one side of the road to the other in order to run over a snake.